A Peek Behind the Curtain: the Texas Attorney Grievance Process in a Nutshell

 • Approximately 70% of grievances are dismissed at the classification stage, i.e., are never upgraded to Complaint status.

-• The most frequently sanctioned misconduct is lack of communication with the client.
+• The most frequently alleged rule violation is lack of communication with the client.

-• In the 2020-2021 Bar year, civil practitioners received the highest number of sanctions, followed by family law and criminal law practitioners.
+• In the 2023-2024 Bar year, criminal law practitioners were the most frequently grieved, followed by family law attorneys and civil law attorneys.

 • The vast majority of grievance cases entering formal litigation proceed through the evidentiary process.
 Roughly 10-15% of Respondents opt to have their case heard in district court.